danieleavitabile/neovim-finder/README.md

 # neovim-finder

-This is an experimental [Raycast](http://raycast.com/) extension that provides some useful commands to integrate Raycast with [neovim](https://neovim.io).
+This is an experimental [Raycast](http://raycast.com/) extension that provides useful commands to integrate Raycast with [neovim](https://neovim.io).

 At the moment this is simply a side project, which mostly suits my needs, and has no ambition to be a widely-usable extension.
 I am mostly developing based on my needs, and to learn a bit coding with Raycast.
 I am very interested in feedback, of course.